gillib/diagnosticSearch/README.md

 POST http://localhost:5000/index

 For the body use `x-www-formurlencoded` with 1 parameter called `doc`.
-It's value should be the document's text
+It's value should be the document's text.

 **Notice -** As of now, there is no support of multiple indexes.